Personnel

 Ph.D., UBC, 2008-2013, "The influence of spatial and temporal climate variation on species' distributions, phenologies and interactions"

-Current Position (autumn 2016): Assistant Professor, University of Ottawa
+Current Position (autumn 2016): Associate Professor, University of Ottawa

 https://kharoubalab.weebly.com/